readefries/IBAN-Helper/README.md

 ## Installation

-RFIBAN-Helper is available through [CocoaPods](http://cocoapods.org).
+RFIBAN-Helper is available through [CocoaPods](http://cocoapods.org) and [Carthage](https://github.com/Carthage/Carthage).

+### CocoaPods
 To install it, simply add the following line to your Podfile:

 For Swift 4 use
 ```ruby